wxt-dev/wxt/docs/guide/key-concepts/web-extension-polyfill.md

      browser.runtime.onStartup.addListener(...)
    }
    ```
-3. **Check the manifest version**: WXT provides environment variables about which manifest version is being targetted.
+3. **Check the manifest version**: WXT provides environment variables about which manifest version is being targeted.
    ```ts
    if (import.meta.env.MANIFEST_VERSION === 3) {
      // MV3 only code...